My heart leaps up when I behold

 Bound each to each by natural piety.

-We are busy working to bring William Wordsworth's "My heart leaps up when I behold" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Wordsworth's "My heart leaps up when I behold" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "My heart leaps up when I behold" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.